 The first is: figure out what your clients are doing first.

 So take a friend or a nephew or a couple of friends or your spouse or something and have them pretend to be a client.
 And contact your business without letting you know, how long are they waiting to hear from you?
 Did somebody pick up the phone when they called?
-Did they try to reach out to you on Facebook?
-And did you get back to them?

 And let that person really poke holes in the process and see if you're providing that responsiveness to them